 This feature is a part of A Tale of One City

-The Palmeiras players had seen enough, and they snapped.
+THE PALMEIRAS PLAYERS had had enough, and they snapped.
 Like blood trickling down the water in front of a ravenous shark, they launched an astonishing attack on Corinthians’ Edílson, inflaming a mass brawl inside a stunned Morumbi stadium.
-There were those, including Brazil manager Wanderley Luxemburgo, who blamed Edílson for the incident.
+There were those, including Brazil manager Vanderlei Luxemburgo, who blamed Edílson for the incident.
 The coach, who had reinstated the player following a four-year national team exile, dropped him from Brazil’s Copa América squad in 1999.
 Edílson was guilty indeed; guilty of showboating and deliberately provoking rage from his rivals.

 With Corinthians leading comfortably 5-2 on aggregate in the Paulista championship final, Edílson received a pass in midfield and proceeded to juggle the ball with both feet before flicking it up, letting it rolling down his neck and balancing it on his foot.
 Palmerias’ captain Zinho and his incensed lieutenant Paulo Nunes were not prepared to stand idly by and let Edílson publicly mock their beloved club.